ipv6tech-gh/cloud-networking-101/lab/Readme.md

 We will need to create credentials for the CLI tools and terraform to create an environment.

 > [!NOTE]
-> In order to try to keep our environments secure we will use codespace secrets for private
+> In order to try to keep our environments secure we will use codespaces secrets for private

 > [!WARNING]
 > This repo uses a `.gitignore` file to try to keep Avoid committing your terraform state and terraform